JoseRoca/WinFBX/docs/COM/CWebCtx Class.md

 # <a name="CAXHOST_AMBIENTDISP"></a>CAXHOST_AMBIENTDISP Structure

-Contains information the ambient properties of the **CAxHost** control.
+Contains information about the ambient properties of the **CAxHost** control.

 ```
 TYPE CAXHOST_AMBIENTDISP